-PTO vs Vacation: What’s the difference?
+PTO vs Vacation: What’s the Difference?

+However, their stipulations will depend on the company’s policy as well as federal regulations and state laws.
+So, in this post, we’re going to discuss PTO vs. vacation.
 We’ll explain how they are different while giving tips for employees on how to use them effectively.

 What Is PTO?

+Paid Time Off (PTO) is a set number of days during which employees can be absent from work for sick time, vacation, or personal days while still receiving their usual pay.
 They can take these days off without any loss of pay.
 Most of the time, employees are not required to explain where they will use their PTO credits.

 Also, many businesses do not have to roll over unused PTO to the next year.
 However, the “use it or lose it” policy is prohibited in some states such as Nebraska, California, and Montana.
 So, make sure that you review your state labor laws before creating your PTO policies.

-What Is a Vacation?
+What Is a Vacation Time?

-In general, a vacation is a time taken off work to recharge and rest.
+In general, a vacation time is a time taken off work to recharge and rest.
 In most cases, it is paid.
 However, some companies allow employees to take additional vacation days, albeit unpaid.

 As evident in a University of California study, taking a vacation is crucial in helping people feel less stressed and more energized.
 Unfortunately, the Fair Labor Standards Act does not require companies in most U.S. states to offer paid vacations.